puppetlabs/puppet-docs/source/pe/3.3/quick_start_ntp.markdown

 ### Installing the Puppet Labs NTP Module

 The Puppet Labs NTP module (`puppetlabs-ntp`), is part of the PE [supported modules](http://forge.puppetlabs.com/supported) program; these modules are supported, tested, and maintained by Puppet Labs.
-Point your browser to [http://forge.puppetlabs.com/puppetlabs/ntp](http://forge.puppetlabs.com/puppetlabs/ntp).
-You can learn more about the Puppet Labs NTP module by visiting [the Puppet Forge](http://forge.puppetlabs.com/puppetlabs/ntp).
+You can learn more about the Puppet Labs NTP module by visiting [http://forge.puppetlabs.com/puppetlabs/ntp](http://forge.puppetlabs.com/puppetlabs/ntp).

 **To install the Puppet Labs NTP module**: